naizhengtan/code_learning/README.md

 code_learning
 =============

-This is the evaluation code I have writen for learning.
+This is the evaluation code I have written for learning.

 - syscall
   - ptrace